lz100/PD_public/daily_log/README.md

 ***

+2018-10-12-23:00 Fri

+- Learning CWL workflow, finished the user guide.
+Trying to find a good example to build complex workflow.
+***

 2018-10-11-23:00 Thu

 - virtualenv is not compactable with python3, tried to fix but didn't work.
 Trying with compile my own python3.